Black Hand (Serbia): Apis' conspiracy group and the May Coup

-In August 1901, a group of lower officers headed by captain Dragutin Dimitrijević "Apis" established a conspiracy group (called the Black Hand in literature), against the dynasty.
+In August 1901, a group of lower officers headed by captain Dragutin Dimitrijević ("Apis") established a conspiracy group (called the Black Hand in literature), against the Obrenović dynasty.
 The first meeting was held on 6 September 1901.
 In attendance were captains Radomir Aranđelović, Milan F. Petrović, and Dragutin Dimitrijević, as well as lieutenants Antonije Antić, Dragutin Dulić, Milan Marinković, and Nikodije Popović.
 They made a plan to kill the royal couple—King Alexander I Obrenović and Queen Draga.
 On the night of 28/29 May 1903 (Old Style), Captain Apis personally led a group of Army officers who murdered the royal couple at the Old Palace in Belgrade.
 Along with the royal couple, the conspirators killed Prime Minister Dimitrije Cincar-Marković, Minister of the Army Milovan Pavlović, and General-Adjutant Lazar Petrović.
 This became known as the May Coup.

-National defense
+National Defense

 On 8 October 1908, just two days after Austria annexed Bosnia and Herzegovina, Serbian ministers, officials, and generals held a meeting at the City Hall in Belgrade.
 They founded a semi-secret society, the Narodna Odbrana ("National Defense") which gave Pan-Serbism a focus and an organization.
 The purpose of the group was to liberate Serbs under the Austro-Hungarian occupation.
 They also shared anti-Austrian propaganda and organized spies and saboteurs to operate within the occupied provinces.
 Satellite groups were formed in Slovenia, Bosnia, Herzegovina, and Istria.
 The Bosnian group became deeply associated with local groups of pan-Serb activists such as Mlada Bosna ("Young Bosnia").